openmrs/openmrs-contrib-id/installing-openmrsid.md

     1. LDAP credentials for the `omrsid` account
     2. LDAP resource uri's (e.g. replace `dc=example` with `dc=openmrs,dc=org`)
-    3. MongoDB database name and credentials
-    4. Postfix mail sending credentials and port
-    5. reCAPTCHA keys (if you have them—they are required for signup)
+    3. reCAPTCHA keys (if you have them—they are required for signup)

-    In addition, remove the items in the `user-modules` array.
-Modules need to be manually downloaded and placed in the `app/user-modules` directory.
+    4. Set up SMTP credentials

 7. Initialize `Groups` in MongoDB